guraycha03/petals-and-promise/README.md

-# petals-and-promise
-Petals and Promise is a responsive, luxury-themed e-commerce web application designed for a high-end bridal gown and wedding dress boutique.
 # Petals & Promise — Luxury Bridal Boutique

 Petals & Promise is a high-end, responsive e-commerce web application meticulously crafted for a luxury bridal atelier.
 The platform offers a seamless, high-fidelity shopping experience for premium bridal gowns, sustainable silks, and artisanal wedding pieces.